-The ECPA permits a government entity to compel the production of or access to electronic communication information from a service provider or compel the production of or access to electronic device information from a person other than the authorised possessor of the device only if the production or access is made under a warrant that meets the specific requirements of the ECPA or wiretap order.
+The ECPA permits a Government entity to compel the production of or access to electronic communication information from a service provider or compel the production of or access to electronic device information from a person other than the authorized possessor of the device only if the production or access is made under a warrant that meets the specific requirements of the ECPA or wiretap order.

 - under a warrant that complies with the specific requirements of the ECPA under a wiretap order;

-- with the specific consent of the device's authorised possessor;
+- with the specific consent of the device's authorized possessor;

 - with the specific consent of the device's owner if the device has been reported as lost or stolen;

-- because the government entity believes in good faith that the device is lost, stolen or abandoned, in which case, the government entity may access that information only as necessary and for the purpose of attempting to identify, verify or contact the device's authorised possessor; or
+- because the Government entity believes, in good faith, that the device is lost, stolen, or abandoned, in which case, the Government entity may access that information only as necessary and for the purpose of attempting to identify, verify, or contact the device's authorized possessor; or